denoland/manual/jsx_dom/overview.md

 JavaScript that manipulate the DOM to provide a desired outcome, as well as HTML and CSS are used to structure and style the _display_ of a web application.

-In order facilitate manipulation of the DOM server side and the ability to generate HTML and CSS dynamically, there are some key technologies and libraries that can be used with Deno to achieve this, which we will explore in this chapter.
+In order to facilitate manipulation of the DOM server side and the ability to generate HTML and CSS dynamically, there are some key technologies and libraries that can be used with Deno to achieve this, which we will explore in this chapter.

+We will be exploring fairly low-level enabling libraries and technologies, versus a full solution or framework for server side generation of websites.

 ### JSX